JamesMcGuigan/ecosystem-research/wasm/js-canvas/c/README.md

 ## Performance

-- The C implemention using a predefined WASM array takes about ~20ms to render
+- The C implementation using a predefined WASM array takes about ~20ms to render
-- The Rust implemention takes about ~1000ms to render
+- The Rust implementation takes about ~1000ms to render
 - Unsure why there is a 200x performance penalty for using Rust bindings